Minimize financial risks and litigation costs by getting a home inspection before buying out your spouse's equity in a divorce.

-- Most couples, and even their professionals, make at least a few mistakes with credit during their divorce lowering their scores even further.
+- Most couples and even their professionals, make at least a few mistakes with credit during their divorce, lowering their scores even further.

 - Completing the divorce process usually requires a series of transactions for each spouse.
 Not only can many of these lower credit scores even more, but lower scores can make each one progressively more costly.

-To overcome these factors and protect your credit during divorce, you must also understand the specific credit risks related to divorce and ways you can protect your credit by minimizing or even eliminating their impact.
+To overcome these factors and protect your credit during divorce, you must also understand the specific credit risks related to divorce and how you can protect your credit by minimizing or eliminating their impact.
 Let’s start with a list of routine risks to your credit you should expect to face in divorce:

 - CREDIT INQUIRIES – Divorce requires numerous credit inquiries.
 From prequalifying for a mortgage to keep the marital residence or buying a new home to exploring credit card options, your credit scores will drift lower with each inquiry.

-- CLOSING ACCOUNTS – Because maintaining joint debt after divorce is a huge risk and problem, most divorce decrees require all joint debt accounts be closed through payoff or refinance.
+- CLOSING ACCOUNTS – Because maintaining joint debt after divorce is a huge risk and problem, most divorce decrees require all joint debt accounts to be closed through payoff or refinance.
 Closing accounts is a real wild card since it can cause one person’s scores to jump and another person’s scores to dive.
-It can even have the opposite impact for each spouse on a joint account.
+It can even have the opposite impact on each spouse on a joint account.

 - INCREASING BALANCES – Divorce is costly.
-Couples traditionally put divorce related fees on credit cards causing balances to rise increasing the credit utilization rate on each card and across all revolving debt which can cause credit scores to drop up to 100 points in some cases.
+Couples traditionally put divorce-related fees on credit cards, causing balances to rise increasing the credit utilization rate on each card and across all revolving debt, which can cause credit scores to drop up to 100 points in some cases.

 - COLLECTIONS – Missed payments for a medical co-pay or utility do not show up as a late payment on your credit report.
 Instead, they appear as a collection from a debt collector.
-A single collection for under $100 will usually lower your credit score over 100 points.
+A single collection for under $100 will usually lower your credit score by over 100 points.
 Worse, in one of the most unusual credit situations, paying off a collection almost always lowers your credit for a year or more.

-Now that we identified the main risks, let’s look at ways you can help your credit through the divorce process:
+Now that we identified the main risks let’s look at ways you can help your credit through the divorce process:

-- MAKE A PLAN – Once you understand your situation, risks and needs, you can work with your professionals to identify any unintended consequences of each option and create a detailed Divorce Credit Plan to minimize any adverse impacts to your credit during divorce.
+- MAKE A PLAN – Once you understand your situation, risks, and needs, you can work with your professionals to identify any unintended consequences of each option and create a detailed Divorce Credit Plan to minimize any adverse impacts to your credit during divorce.

-- TIMING EVENTS – Spreading out any credit events like inquiries, opening new accounts, closing accounts etc. will avoid significant dips by allowing your credit to recover from one event to the next keeping it above critical levels.
+- TIMING EVENTS – Spreading out any credit events like inquiries, opening new accounts, closing accounts, etc., will avoid significant dips by allowing your credit to recover from one event to the next, keeping it above critical levels.

 - MINIMIZE EVENTS – Review the plan to eliminate and consolidate any events that are not required to reach the desired outcome.
 Anything else can be done after your divorce is final and fully implemented.

-- MAKE PAYMENTS ON TIME – During divorce, you and your spouse must work together to ensure you do not miss a single payment.
+- MAKE PAYMENTS ON TIME – During a divorce, you and your spouse must work together to ensure you do not miss a single payment.
 Even a single late payment can damage your credit to the point that it can completely alter your plans.

 - CREDIT MONITORING – Credit monitoring during and after your divorce will not prevent your credit score from going down by itself.
 However, it is a useful tool to help you protect your credit score.
 You can use it to confirm any planned corrections, inquiries, new accounts, and closed accounts.
-You can also identify any unexpected or fraudulent activity in real-time instead of much later.
+You can also identify any unexpected or fraudulent activity in real time instead of much later.

-- CREDIT FREEZES/LOCKS – During divorce, you and your spouse are at heightened risk of identity theft.
-From banking to credit and real estate with various companies in between, your personal financial information must be shared far more than normal which increases the chances that could be compromised along the way.
+- CREDIT FREEZES/LOCKS – During a divorce, you and your spouse are at heightened risk of identity theft.
+From banking to credit and real estate with various companies in between, your personal financial information must be shared far more than normal, which increases the chances that could be compromised along the way.
 Use these tools to prevent any unauthorized access.